 There are 16 clusters harboring an experimentally validated self-resistance gene, including 9 type I PKS and type I PKS/NRPS hybrids.
 All of them were detected by our approach, except for the andrimid biosynthetic cluster, which was not annotated as a type I PKS in MIBIG, although it contains type I PKS KS domains.
 7 out of 8 clusters were identified using a KS-self-resistance gene tandem distance cutoff of 10kb, whereas and 8 out of 8 we identified using a KS-target tandem distance cutoff of 20kb.
 Increasing the cutoff to 20kb allowed the discovery of the borrelidin biosynthetic cluster, which inhibits a Threonyl-tRNA synthase and the producer harbors a self-resistance copy of the threonyl- tRNA synthase gene located 12kb form a KS domain.

-Out of the ~30, 000 clusters annotated as type I PKSs by antiSMASH, clusters had a putative self-resistance gene located within 10kb of a KS domain (Table S2).
-Increasing the distance cutoff to 20kb increased the number clusters to 306.
-These are discovery rates of 0.% and 1., respectively, which are close to the fraction of characterized type I PKS clusters from MIBiG (1.22%).
+Out of the ~30, 000 clusters annotated as type I PKSs by antiSMASH, 252 clusters had a putative self-resistance gene located within 10kb of a KS domain (Table S2).
+Using a redundancy cutoff of 90% resulted in 150 non-redundant clusters.
+Increasing the distance cutoff to 20kb increased the number of redundant clusters to 587, and the number of non-redundant clusters to 306.
+These are discovery rates of 0.84% and 1.95%, respectively, which are close to the fraction of characterized type I PKS clusters from MIBiG which harbor a self-resistance homolog of the target gene (1.22%).
 As discussed above, one possible explanation is that the self-resistance mechanism through target modification is rare in nature.

 Clusters encoding the acetyl-CoA carboxylase beta subunit (ACCB) and Isoluecyl-tRNA synthetases (Ile-tRNA synthetase) are the most abundant ones (Table 2).
-The fraction of clusters encoding a self-resistance accB gene in our positive set is 0.05%, whereas our approach detected accB in 0.16% of type I PKS clusters.
+The fraction of clusters encoding a self-resistance accB gene in our positive set is 0.05%, whereas our approach detected a putative self-resistance accB gene in 0.16% of type I PKS clusters.
 It is probable that some of the identified clusters are false positives.
 One explanation is that ACCB is a biosynthetic enzyme providing the extender unit for the polyketide chain.
 Similarly, Ile-tRNA synthetase could be a biosynthetic enzyme involved in the biosynthesis of amino acids incorporated in the polypeptide moiety of a natural product.
 However, if the cluster harboring Ile-tRNA synthetase does not contain any NRPS modules, it is more likely that Ile-tRNA synthetase is a self-resistance protein.
 Similarly, for any putative self-resistance gene, if the corresponding protein is involved in the primary or secondary metabolism, it is difficult to assess whether its function within a cluster is to provide self-resistance or merely to encode a biosynthetic enzyme.
 Genes encoding non-metabolic enzymes, such as Gyrase B, are less likely to be biosynthetic.

 Housekeeping copy of the putative self-resistance gene